 I suffer with horribly dry skin and I will try absolutely anything at all that can help it.
 Body oils are some of my favourite products to use, but I haven’t found many I like.

-It’s super soothing and gentle and it leaves my skin feeling moisturised and nourished, but without leaving a film or greasy feeling on my skin which is a big plus for me as I hate the feeling of anything greasy on my skin.
+This is super soothing and gentle, it leaves my skin feeling moisturised and nourished, but without leaving a film or greasy feeling on my skin which is a big plus for me as I hate the feeling of anything greasy on my skin.

 It’s around €18 on Feel Unique for a one litre which isn’t too bad given how long it lasts.
 There s a smaller 200ml size is €8.